Blog

 tipsteamseducationevents

-Most web apps break the moment you lose signal.
+Most web apps break when you lose signal.
 Offline-first tools don't.
-Here's what that means technically, why it matters, and how it changes what's possible in a browser.
+Here's what it means technically and why it changes what's possible.

 technologyweb-developmenttools

-Casino games are random on every individual spin, roll, or hand.
-But over thousands of plays, the math guarantees the house comes out ahead.
+Casino games are random on every spin or hand.
+But over thousands of plays, the math guarantees the house wins.
 Here's how that works.

 probabilitynumbershistoryculture